pageshu/pageshu.github.io/Readme.md

 The main goal of this mini-series is not to teach you Web Technology, but to go through the main steps for building a static website, and learning to use, in the meanwhile:
-- Git (branching, submodule, remote, pull request etc.)
+- Git (branching, submodule, remote, hooks, pull request etc.)
 - Docker (Dockerfile, multi-stage build, shipping to DockerHub etc.)
 - Some very useful linux commands (e.g. nohup, scp, etc.)
 - Some very useful DevOps tools (e.g. Nginx, live server, etc.)